PratyushNayak99/Pratyush-Garden/content/blogs/oldman.md

 And then I realized something that

-> ==yellow: “I do have problems, but those problems might be nothing for the person next to me.” ==
+>I do have problems, but those problems might be nothing for the person next to me.
->

 That old man didn’t speak to me.